 When committees divide up tasks, try to break them down into small chunks that people could tackle in a few hours.
 It is also important to recognize that people within the organization are students, postdocs, faculty, staff first and keep open lines of communication about what the committee needs and what the individuals on the committee can accomplish.
 If you are constantly finding that you are short on volunteers, you may be taking on too much.

 How to create an AVDS chapter that happens to be all white?
 How do we actually support and center the voices of BIPOC with these limitations?

+Start by asking yourself why your group is all white.
+Do your non-white peers and colleagues already have a group or organization that they’ve created community with?
+Could you support them in that community instead of creating your own?
+If your non-white peers don’t have an existing community but also aren’t a part of the community you are creating, you should do self reflection.
+If you don’t have any non-white peers, you could start by raising that specific issue to leadership (ie “why aren’t there any Black students in our program”).
+Maybe you don’t start racial equity work by creating an AVDS group, maybe you start by centering, supporting and listening to the non-white voices around you.